jadupl2/jadupl2.github.io/_pages/install.md

 {: .text-justify}

 **IMPORTANT**
-You need to have an internet access on the system you are installing the SADMIN tools.
+You need to have an internet access on the system when you are installing the SADMIN tools.
 Some of the [packages needed by SADMIN](https://sadmin.ca/_pages/requirements), may not be present on your system and will need to be downloaded.
 On Redhat and CentOS the "[EPEL repository](https://fedoraproject.org/wiki/EPEL)" is activated at installation time and